erwinkramer/kusto-event-hub-law/README.md

 Some bits were from: https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.kusto/kusto-event-hub/main.bicep, but i took the cheapest SKUs and the simplest testable setup, batteries included.

+## Kusto extension

+For [the Kusto Language Server](https://marketplace.visualstudio.com/items?itemName=rosshamish.kuskus-kusto-language-server) extension, that installs with the VS Code recommendations, please install specific version `3.4.1` and not `3.4.2`, because of issue [Language Server v3.4.2 not working #218](https://github.com/rosshamish/kuskus/issues/218).

 ## Routing options

 Either: